 In the meantime, you can build your credit profile by making all of your monthly payments on time, keeping your credit utilization ratio low, and avoiding opening too many new accounts in a short period.
 Check out these articles to learn more about building credit:

-If you've been able to view your TransUnion credit score on other websites:
+But I've been able to view my TransUnion credit score on other websites!

 In this case, you'll want to reach out to TransUnion to review the information they have for you in their system.

-Credit bureaus occasionally have outdated personal information (i.e. employer, address, etc) that may cause confusion during the registration process.
+Credit bureaus occasionally have outdated personal information (e.g. employer, address, etc.) that may cause confusion during the registration process.
 TransUnion uses this information to verify your identity, so it's a good idea to contact TransUnion directly to make sure they have accurate information on file for you.
 Once you've done this, you can try connecting your credit score to your NerdWallet account again in 30 days.

 You can find their contact information on their Contact Us page.